 For instance, unsaturated fats are healthier than trans fats or saturated ones.
-Unsaturated fat that include nuts, olive oil, avocados, fishes etc which make your diet healthier are very useful to our body.
+Unsaturated fat that includes nuts, olive oil, avocados, fishes, etc which make your diet healthier are very useful to our body.

-One the other hand, trans fat is the most dangerous one that are present in the junk foods that we consume.
+On the other hand, trans fat is the most dangerous one that is present in the junk foods that we consume.
 It not only raises bad LDL cholesterol but also lowers good HDL levels.
 Artificial trans fats can also create inflammation, which is linked to heart disease, stroke, and other chronic conditions and contributes to insulin resistance, which increases your risk of developing Type 2 diabetes.

 While not as harmful as trans fat, saturated fat can raise bad LDL cholesterol and too much can negatively impact heart health, so it’s best consumed in moderation.

-So, we can conclude by saying that eating healthy fat and avoiding unhealthy carbohydrates can be the perfect combination for the weight loss diet that you are aiming.
-Choose healthy,even the fats!!!
+So, we can conclude by saying that eating healthy fat and avoiding unhealthy carbohydrates can be the perfect combination for the weight loss diet that you are aiming for.

 Choose healthy, even fats!!!